 A dedicated reference host is not required to be available to perform host profile tasks.

 Sometimes, a compatible host is not available to validate the host profile during these tasks.
-If you made small changes to the host profile that do not require validation, you can skip the validation.
-If you skip the host validation, a warning displays indicating that no valid reference host is associated with the profile.
+If you make small changes to the host profile, validation is skipped and a you see a warning indicating that no valid reference host is associated with the profile.
 You can then proceed and finish the task.

 Due to the introduction of this feature, users can no longer edit or change the reference host from the vSphere Client.
 The reference host selection occurs at runtime, without notifying users, in the vCenter Server for on-going tasks.